tscolari/gormalert/README.md

 UpdateQuery
 SelectQuery
 DeleteQuery
+RawQuery

 You can also instrument them all, but you will need to a separate call to `RegisterScanAlert` with each one of them.
 Note that the name in the AlertOptions must be unique.

+The scans are attached to callbacks on gorm for the respective methods (e.g. `CreateQuery` will trigger only for `db.Create(...)`).
+The `RawQuery` will trigger for calls of `Exec(...)` or `Raw(...)`, no mater which kind of query those methods are performing.

 The `Async` option will run the callback within a Goroutine, which should not block the main flow.

-Note that by default these will only apply to explicit gorm helpers (e.g. db.Create, db.Update, db.First, db.Find, ...)
-To enable it on Raw() queries, the option `IncludeRaw` must be set.
-But note that, if set, it will run for ALL raw queries, not only the one mentioned in `QueryType`.